Anterior Growth Guidance Appliance

 Can the jaw be remodeled?

-Can children be treated with an anterior growth guidance appliance?
+Can children be treated with an anterior guided expansion appliance?

-You may think that the best time for orthodontic treatment is when all your child’s adult teeth have erupted.
-Unfortunately, this line of thought — while common — is outdated.
-The best time to begin orthodontic treatment is before your child’s facial bones and jaw stop growing.
-Early intervention means the chance to direct the growth of the jaw in a way that allows enough space for the adult teeth to come in, thus preventing oral and overall health problems when the child reaches adulthood.
-By guiding the upper jaw to reach its full potential, the lower jaw can also reach its intended size.
-This allows both jaws to function correctly without straining the jaw joints.
-Do you think your child needs orthodontic treatment?
-If you’re noticing the symptoms we mentioned above, or your child is living with imbalances in the face and jaw, consider orthodontics an ounce of prevention.
-Children who can benefit from RAGGA often experience:
+The ideal time to initiate orthodontic treatment is actually before the facial bones and jaw stop growing.
+Early intervention allows for the specific targeting of expansion, creating enough space for the adult teeth to emerge.
+This preventive measure prevents oral and overall health problems from arising in adulthood.
+By expanding the upper jaw to reach its full potential, the lower jaw can also attain its intended size.
+This enables both jaws to function properly without straining the jaw joints.
+If your child is displaying symptoms mentioned above or experiencing imbalances in the face and jaw, consider orthodontics as a preventive measure.
+Children who can benefit from guided expansion appliances often exhibit the following:

 • Problems breathing, including mouth breathing or an open-mouth resting posture